ChrstphrHll/npc_gen/students/Adresin Ilbryn.md

 ---
 ### Description
 - 1st year Genasi Paladin in Elkenval
-- straight blonde hair that's geled back, Gray eyes, and air skin
+- shoulder length straight auburn hair that's well kept, Gray eyes, and air skin
 - Is Bashful and Insulting, and has Greed as their ideal

 ### Organizations